Accrington Stanley F.C.: Conference years (2003–2006)

-In May 2003, the club was promoted for the first time in history to the Football Conference, following its win of the Northern Premier League.
-The club's first-ever game in the league was away to another reformed club, Aldershot Town, on Sunday 10 August 2003.
-The game was shown live on Sky Sports and resulted in a 2–1 loss.
-The season was a success, with a final league position of 10th being achieved.
-The highlight of that first season in the 5th tier was a run to the FA Cup 3rd round, losing in a replay at League One side Colchester United.
+In May 2003, the club was promoted for the first time in its history to the Football Conference after winning the Northern Premier League championship.
+The club's first game in the league was away to another reformed club, Aldershot Town, on Sunday 10 August 2003.
+The game was shown live on Sky Sports and Accrington lost 2–1.
+The club finished their first fifth-tier season in 10th position; a highlight was a run to the FA Cup 3rd round, losing in a replay at League One side Colchester United.

 In 2004, Accrington Stanley turned professional.
-The following 2004–05 season, Stanley yet again achieved a final position of 10th placed, with Stanley legend Paul Mullin amongst the top goal scorers yet again, adding another 20 to his tally.
+The following 2004–05 season, Stanley again achieved a final position of 10th, with Paul Mullin among the top goal scorers, with 20 goals.
+The club was also one of 12 Conference sides to played in the Football League Trophy, winning at Bradford City in September 2004.

-Stanley's stay in the Conference didn't last long, with the club returning to the Football League at the end of the 2005–06 season.
-Finishing on 91 points, the club went on a 19-game unbeaten run stretching from October to March, leaving the club an easy passage to League Two.
-The likes of Paul Mullin, Rob Elliot and Gary Roberts led the club back to the league after 46 years away.
+Stanley's stay in the Conference did not last long, with the club being promoted to the Football League at the end of the 2005–06 season.
+The club had a 19-game unbeaten run from October to March, and finished on 91 points, leaving the club an easy passage to League Two.
+Mullin, Rob Elliot and Gary Roberts led the club back to the league after 46 years away.